Jingyu6/jingyu6.github.io/content/_index.md

     content:
       title: Updates
       text: |2-
+        [2025.11] [TiDAR](https://arxiv.org/abs/2511.08923v1) at Nvidia is out!
+As a sequence-level hybrid model that conducts parallel diffusion drafting and autoregressive sampling in a single forward, TiDAR is the first architecture to close the quality gap with AR models while delivering 4.71x to 5.91x more tokens per second.
+Stay tuned for the SGLang inference code release.

         [2025.05] We introduce [HAMburger](https://github.com/Jingyu6/hamburger), a new model that redefines resource allocation for LLMs by generating multiple tokens per step with a single KV cache.

         [2025.05] [Speculative Prefill](https://arxiv.org/abs/2502.02789) got accepted by ICML 2025!
 Feel free to try our code [here](https://github.com/Jingyu6/speculative_prefill).